mattermost/mattermost-load-test-ng/docs/config/deployer.md

 AWS region to use for the deployment.
 See the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for more information.

+## AWSAvailabilityZone

+AWS Availability Zone in which to deploy instances.
+See the [AWS docs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) for more information.

+> [!TIP]
+> Deploying instances in the same Availability Zone can greatly reduce traffic costs.
+Refer to [data transfer pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer_within_the_same_AWS_Region) for more details.

 ## AWSAMI

 *string*

 AWS AMI to use for the deployment.
 This is the image used for all EC2 instances created by the loadtest tool.
 See the [AWS AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) docs for more information.
 We suggest Ubuntu 20.04 or 22.04.
 Note, the AMI could change between AWS Regions.

 ## ClusterName